wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

     - fetches relevant markdowns from `certificados-wesley` (with cache);
     - `ContextSearchService` finds the most relevant excerpts;
     - `TokenBudgetService` optimizes tokens (reduces history/contexts if needed);
-    - `PortfolioPromptService` builds the **system prompt** with selected contexts;
+    - `PortfolioPromptService` builds the **system prompt** with the selected contexts;
     - `OpenAIAdapter` picks the best available model with automatic fallback;
-    - returns the response for the frontend to render as chat.
+    - returns the response for the frontend to render in chat format.

 - **4. Explore projects**
   - In `projects`, click a project to open the modal/README.
-  - Frontend calls `/api/projects/{projectName}/markdown`.
+  - The frontend calls `/api/projects/{projectName}/markdown`.
-  - Backend fetches markdown from GitHub (`certificados-wesley/portfolio-content/projects/{projectName}.md`) and returns it.
+  - The backend fetches markdown from GitHub (`certificados-wesley/portfolio-content/projects/{projectName}.md`) and returns it.

 - **5. Send a contact message**
   - Fill out the form in `contact` and send.
-  - Frontend triggers `POST /api/contact`; backend sends email using Gmail + secrets from Secret Manager.
+  - The frontend triggers `POST /api/contact`, and the backend sends email using Gmail + secrets from Secret Manager.

 ### AI Chat Flow (Mermaid)